Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Policy Neural Network for Routing Decisions

-For this last layer, we obtain compatibility in the usual way except that we regulate with $\tanh$ and we allow for \emph{masking}:
+For this last layer, we compute compatibilities in the usual way except that we regulate with $\tanh$ and we allow for \emph{masking}:

-where $A$ is a hyper parameter that we take to be 10.
+where $A$ is a hyperparameter that we take to be 10.
 The idea is that we can block certain nodes for the active truck to drive to if we know, for some reason, that doing so is a poor choice.
-We describe the specific rules we use for masking in section [[FILL]].

-Finally, the $u_i$ are converted to probabilities with a softmax layer, and these probabilities are interpreted as the values of the policy: the probabilities of selecting node $i$ for the active truck's next destination:
+Finally, the $u_i$ are converted to probabilities with a softmax layer, and these probabilities are interpreted as the values of the policy: the probability of selecting node $i$ for the active truck's next destination: